asuc-octo/berkeleytime/README.md

 Full local development is possible, except direct API usage of [Student Information Systems](https://api-central.berkeley.edu/).
 Per our agreement with SIS, we keep our API keys for [Class API](https://api-central.berkeley.edu/api/45) and [Course API](https://api-central.berkeley.edu/api/72) private

-However, our development database with its full data set is available in all its glory [here](https://storage.googleapis.com/berkeleytime/public/mdb.tar.gz), so _anyone_ can help improve Berkeleytime
+However, our development database with its full data set is available [here](https://storage.googleapis.com/berkeleytime/public/mdb.archive), so _anyone_ can help improve Berkeleytime

 Getting started (start Docker before running these in repo root):